Strangers in Paradise

 Strangers in Paradise is a creator-owned comic book series, written and drawn by Terry Moore, which debuted in 1993.
 Principally the story of a love triangle between two women and one man, Strangers in Paradise began as a slice-of-life dramedy that later expanded to incorporate aspects of the crime and thriller genres.
 Moore has remained the sole creator throughout the run, with the exception of a superhero dream sequence drawn by Jim Lee that opens Volume 3, issue #1.
 The artwork was originally presented in Moore's distinctive black-and-white style, aside from two full colour dream sequences, which included the aforementioned superhero panels.

 The majority of the run has been published under Moore's creator-owned imprint, Abstract Studio.
-The first issue was published January 1, 1993, and the original series reached its planned conclusion in 2007 with issue #90 of Volume 3.
+The first issue was published in November 1993, and the original series reached its planned conclusion in 2007 with issue #90 of Volume 3.

-In 2012, Moore announced he was working on a Strangers in Paradise novel at Comic-Con International.
+In 2012, Moore announced a Strangers in Paradise novel at San Diego Comic-Con.

 In 2018, Moore officially revived the series as Strangers in Paradise XXV for the 25th anniversary.

 Origins and publication history

 Terry Moore stated that "I started out wanting to do a newspaper strip, and tried one idea after another before I realised I hated the gag-a-day life and really wanted to try a story instead".
 The story he chose to tell turned out to be Strangers in Paradise, or "this story about 2 girls and a guy who gets to know them" (from Moore's introduction to The Collected Strangers in Paradise, Volume One), which used characters he had developed during his time on the gag-a-day circuit.
 For example, Katchoo appears as a "happy-go-lucky wood nymph" in an early strip by Moore about an enchanted forest.
 These strips were collected into two trade paperbacks, but they did not include three issues.
 Because of this, the entire run was later published in one large paperback edition entitled The Complete Paradise Too.
 This volume can be considered the true origin of Katchoo, Francine and the Strangers in Paradise universe.

-SiP, as it is commonly known, began as a three-issue mini-series published by Antarctic Press in 1993, which focused entirely on the relationship between the three main characters and Francine's unfaithful boyfriend.
+SiP, as it is commonly known, began as a three-issue miniseries published by Antarctic Press in 1993, which focused entirely on the relationship between the three main characters and Francine's unfaithful boyfriend.
 This is now known as "Volume 1".
 Thirteen issues were published under Moore's own "Abstract Studio" imprint, and these make up "Volume 2".
 This is where the "thriller" plot was introduced.
 The series moved to Image Comics' Homage imprint for the start of "Volume 3", but after eight issues moved back to Abstract Studio, where it continued with the same numbering.
 Volume 3 concluded at issue #90, released on June 6, 2007.

 Moore revived the series as Strangers in Paradise XXV in 2018 for the 25th anniversary.
 The new miniseries included characters and elements from Moore's other works, Echo, Rachel Rising, and Motor Girl.